dracos/abovebrum/README.md

 Register an application at [https://apps.twitter.com](https://apps.twitter.com) in order to get a consumer key and secret, and an access token and secret.
+Register with [https://developer.forecast.io](forecast.io) to get an API key.

 Install tweepy (a third party application to talk to the Twitter API):